Skip to main content

 releases July 26, 2024

-Please note that if you do not make this request and receive your records with seam splits, Devil Dog will not be held liable for any resulting damage.
+If you do not make this request and receive records with seam splits, Devil Dog is not liable for this damage.

 Pre-orders refer to items that are not currently in stock or are still in the manufacturing process.